awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 ## Create a Client VPN endpoint<a name="cvpn-working-endpoint-create"></a>

-You must create a Client VPN endpoint to enable your clients to establish a VPN session\.
-After you create a new Client VPN endpoint, its status is `pending-associate`\.
-Clients can only connect to the Client VPN endpoint after you associate the first target network\.
+Create a Client VPN endpoint to enable your clients to establish a VPN session\.

 The Client VPN must be created in the same AWS account in which the intended target network is provisioned\.

+**Prerequisites**
 Before you begin, ensure that you do the following:
-+ Review the rules and limitations in [Limitations of Client VPN](what-is.md#what-is-limitations)\.
++ Review the rules and limitations in [Limitations and rules of Client VPN](what-is.md#what-is-limitations)\.
-+ Get the server certificate, and if required, the client certificate\.
-For more information, see [Authentication](authentication-authorization.md#client-authentication)\.
++ Generate the server certificate, and if required, the client certificate\.
+For more information, see [Authentication](client-authentication.md)\.

 **To create a Client VPN endpoint \(console\)**